 This use case depicts coexistence with multiple PAN’s.

-Each PAN coordinator notifies the spectrum resource usage information to the Network manager.
-The network manager may use the spectrum resource usage information for controls PHY and MAC parameter.
+Each PAN coordinator notifies the spectrum resource usage information to the Network manager or a group of Network Managers.
+The network manager(s) may use the spectrum resource usage information for controls PHY and MAC parameter.